Rainy weather will continue in Azerbaijan

 Baku.
-1 November.
-REPORT.AZ/ Rain is expected in Baku and Absheron peninsula tomorrow.
+16 September.
+REPORT.AZ/ Intermittent rain is expected tomorrow in Baku and Absheron peninsula.

-Report informs referring to the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, intensive rainfall is expected in some places on November 2.
-North-west wind will intensify occasionally.
+Report was told in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, rain will be intensive in some places of the peninsula, in the evening will gradually stop.
+Mild north-west wind will blow.

-The atmospheric pressure will up from 761 mm Hg to 772 mm Hg column.
+The atmospheric pressure will be 761 mm Hg.
 Relative humidity will be 85-95%.

-According to medical-meteorological prognosis, occasionally rainy weather and intensified wind on the Absheron peninsula on November 2 will be unfavorable for weather-sensitive people.
-On October 3, weak and mild hesitation of the meteorological factors will be mostly favorable for weather-sensitive people.

-Tomorrow in Azerbaijani regions are expected to be rainy, sleet and snow predicted in mountainous areas.
-Showers will intensify in some areas.
-West wind will blow and intensify in some regions.
+In Azerbaijani regions lightning and intermittent rain is expected.
+It will intensify in some places at night and in the morning, wet snow is expected in high mountain areas.
+East wind will blow.

 Aynur OsmanqızıNews Author